oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 # Creating Oracle DB service and RCU Schema for a Fusion Middleware domain

-This sample demonstrates how to create a Oracle DB service on Kubernetes clusterand create RCU schema on the Oracle DB being used by Fusion Middleware domain.
+This sample demonstrates how to create an Oracle DB service on Kubernetes cluster and create RCU schema on the Oracle DB being used by a Fusion Middleware domain.

-The directory contain following sample scripts to (a) Start a Oracle DB service in default namespace (b) Stop the Oracle DB service (c) Create RCU schema (d) Drop RCU schema
+The directory contains following sample scripts to Start an Oracle DB service in default namespace, Stop the Oracle DB service, Create an RCU schema and Drop the RCU schema

 ```
 $ ./start-db-service.sh